 Allows unsecure server communication.
-When forced, all server requests are always transferred over an unsecure connection.
+When forced, all server requests are always transferred over an insecure connection.
 NB Some sensitive data may be transferred in plain text.

-This button is use for spooler-based configurations only.
+This button is used for spooler-based configurations only.
 NB The spooler must already be registered and configured before use – Customer ID, encryption key & ID and drop location are all retrieved.